jmeowmeow/PixieReport/express-progress/done.md

 * Nearby Stations To: navigate by +/- 1 or 5 degrees of lat/long. (disabled: scrapers)
 * Nearby Stations svg map (noninteractive).
 * Pixie picker prototype /make with preview for doll sets and C/F units.
+* Geographic station chooser for /make and /stations, world map as server-parsed imagemap.
+* Checkmark animation as a nicety for "copy alt text".
 * CSS grid layout for image grids (home; nearby stations) makes them useful in wide/narrow viewports.

 ## Soft Launch